 What is sales order processing?

-Sales order processing, also known as order management, is the flow of steps from customer purchase through to product delivery.
-It details each phase of the purchase and order fulfilment process, including financial transaction, order picking and logistics.
+Sales order processing, also known as sales order management, is the flow of steps from customer ordering through to product delivery.
+Sales order processing touches each step of the purchase and order fulfilment process, including quoting, the financial transaction, order picking and logistics.

 Sales orders vs purchase orders and invoices